About Us

 JOSEPH CARACCIO, ESQ., SUPERVISING ATTORNEY

-Joseph Caraccio is an attorney licensed in New York and the District of Columbia.
-He is a graduate of New York Law School where he earned his Juris Doctor in 2012 with a public interest certificate recognizing his volunteer work.
+Joseph Caraccio is an attorney licensed to practice law in both New York and the District of Columbia.
+He earned his Juris Doctor degree from New York Law School in 2012, where he was awarded a Public Interest Certificate in recognition of his extensive volunteer work and dedication to serving underrepresented communities.

 GeoffreyHinds.jpg